RevoU-FSSE-2/week-6-gkorompis/README.md

 1. Login to AWS console, and then access "EC2" resource in Service bar.
 2. Once EC2 dashboard is fully rendered, click "Launch Instance"
 3. Provide name to label EC2 Instance
-4. Select the desired amazon machine image (AMI) to build the virtual machine, in this project "Amazon Linux 2023 AMI" is selected.
+4. Select the desired amazon machine image (AMI) to build the virtual machine, in this project "Ubuntu Server 22.04 LTS (HVM)" image is selected.
 5. Select the type of image architecture, in this project "64bit(x86)" is selected.
 6. Select instance type, in this project "t3.2xlarge" is selected.
 This instance type caters to 8 vCPU and 32 GiB Memory.
 7. Create new key pair to login, in this project ".pem" file is created.